Yousef-Alsaadan/Eyfad-project/README.md

 # Efada Project

-**Project Description:** "Efada" is an innovative platform that aims to provide an integrated service to analyze medical reports, understand them, and provide personalized health advice.
-Using artificial intelligence, the platform interprets complex medical data in a simplified and easy-to-understand manner, and provides instant alerts in case of health risks that require attention, with the availability of reliable medical personnel to answer your inquiries.
+**Project Description:** "Efada" is an innovative platform that aims to provide an integrated service to analyze and understand medical reports and provide personalized health guidance using artificial intelligence.
+The platform focuses on simplifying the interpretation of complex medical data for users, helping them better understand their health condition by analyzing laboratory reports and providing medical recommendations based on the results of these analyses.

 ## Feature List: